mehrinshamim/finchat-FinanceTracker/README.md

 A personalized chatbot that helps you track your finances and gives you insights weekly or monthly on how much you've spent on each category of things at, you know, normal expenses.

 ## Current Status:
-*I'm currently still working on this project (version 1.0) to enhance its features and improve its usability.
+*I'm currently still working on this project (version 1.0 web version) to enhance its features and improve its usability.
 Stay tuned for updates!*

 ## Setup Instructions: